No Child Left Behind Act: 2010 Obama administration reforms

-Skeptics posit that NCLB provides distinct political advantages to Democrats, whose focus on accountability offers a way for them to speak of equal opportunity and avoid being classified as the party of big government, special interests, and minority groups—a common accusation from Republicans who want to discredit what they see as the traditional Democratic agenda.
-Opponents posit that NCLB has inadvertently shifted the debate on education and racial inequality to traditional political alliances.
-Consequently, major political discord remains between those who oppose federal oversight of state and local practices and those who view NCLB in terms of civil rights and educational equality.
+Skeptics posited that NCLB provides distinct political advantages to Democrats, whose focus on accountability offers a way for them to speak of equal opportunity and avoid being classified as the party of big government, special interests, and minority groups—a common accusation from Republicans who wanted to discredit what they see as the traditional Democratic agenda.
+Opponents posited that NCLB inadvertently shifted the debate on education and racial inequality to traditional political alliances.
+Consequently, major political discord remained between those who opposed federal oversight of state and local practices and those who viewed NCLB in terms of civil rights and educational equality.

-In the plan, the Obama Administration responds to critiques that standardized testing fails to capture higher level thinking by outlining new systems of evaluation to capture more in depth assessments on student achievement.
+In the plan, the Obama Administration responded to critiques that standardized testing fails to capture higher level thinking by outlining new systems of evaluation to capture more in depth assessments on student achievement.
 His plan came on the heels of the announcement of the Race to the Top initiative, a $4.35 billion reform program financed by the Department of Education through the American Recovery and Reinvestment Act of 2009.

-Obama says that accurate assessments "...can be used to accurately measure student growth; to better measure how states, districts, schools, principals, and teachers are educating students; to help teachers adjust and focus their teaching, and to provide better information to students and their families."
-He has pledged to support state governments in their efforts to improve standardized test provisions by upgrading the standards they are set to measure.
-To do this, the federal government gives states grants to help develop and implement assessments based on higher standards so they can more accurately measure school progress.
-This mirrors provisions in the Race to the Top program that require states to measure individual achievement through sophisticated data collection from kindergarten to higher education.
+The Obama administration said that accurate assessments "...can be used to accurately measure student growth; to better measure how states, districts, schools, principals, and teachers are educating students; to help teachers adjust and focus their teaching, and to provide better information to students and their families."
+The administration pledged to support state governments in their efforts to improve standardized test provisions by upgrading the standards they are set to measure.
+To do this, the federal government was to give states grants to help develop and implement assessments based on higher standards so they can more accurately measure school progress.
+This mirrors provisions in the Race to the Top program that required states to measure individual achievement through sophisticated data collection from kindergarten to higher education.

-While Obama plans to improve the quality of standardized testing, he does not plan to eliminate the testing requirements and accountability measures produced by standardized tests.
-Rather, he provides additional resources and flexibility to meet new goals.
-Critics of Obama's reform efforts maintain that high-stakes testing is detrimental to school success across the country, because it encourages teachers to "teach to the test" and places undue pressure on teachers and schools if they fail to meet benchmarks.
+While the Obama administration planned to improve the quality of standardized testing, it did not plan to eliminate the testing requirements and accountability measures produced by standardized tests.
+Rather, they intended to provide additional resources and flexibility to meet new goals.
+Critics of Obama's reform efforts maintained that high-stakes testing is detrimental to school success across the country because it encourages teachers to "teach to the test" and places undue pressure on teachers and schools if they fail to meet benchmarks.

-The re-authorization process has become somewhat of a controversy, as lawmakers and politicians continually debate about the changes that must be made to the bill to make it work best for the educational system.
+The re-authorization process became somewhat controversial as lawmakers and politicians debated about the changes that must be made to the bill to make it work best for the educational system.

-Waivers

-In 2012, President Obama granted waivers from NCLB requirements to several states.
+In 2012, President Barack Obama granted waivers from NCLB requirements to several states.
 "In exchange for that flexibility, those states 'have agreed to raise standards, improve accountability, and undertake essential reforms to improve teacher effectiveness,' the White House said in a statement."